 New Marlborough town officials have estimated that $225,000 could be saved by relocating nine in-district students at the two schools.
 Monterey School, which is a pre-kindergarten program, has seven students; the South Egremont School has 10 students in kindergarten and first grade, according to school officials.

 Stewart said the district will not revisit closing the elementary schools because public hearings in 2011 clearly showed there wasn’t enough support to close these schools.
-A school closing would require the support of a supermajority of the School Committee and approval from four of the five towns in the district.

 "We had multiple hearings, at least five or maybe six," Stewart said.
 "The decision was made not to send it to the towns for a vote."